kharboush/kharboush/README.md

 ### Hello there 👋

 My name is Anton and I come from Bulgaria.
-I'm a designer by day and a developer by night.
+I'm product designer, but I sometimes code in my spare time.

 Currently on the lookout for new projects to delve into.